 Effective programme management – that embraces innovative methods, a collaborative approach and advocates for excellent data governance – is central to the delivery of the infrastructure mentioned above and can bring better outcomes, but only if there’s buy-in from all the people involved.
 Experts Derval Cummins and Colm Tully discuss ways to establish a common operating culture, without which digital tools and processes cannot be used to their full potential.

-As always, in our industry spotlight commentary, we take stock of both Northern Ireland (NI) and the Republic of Ireland’s (RoI) economic and construction performance in 2019, predicting that in 2020, tender price inflation in NI will increase by 3.5% and just over 4% across RoI as a whole.
+As always, in our industry spotlight commentary, we take stock of both Northern Ireland (NI) and the Republic of Ireland’s (ROI) economic and construction performance in 2020, predicting that in 2021, tender price inflation in NI will increase by 1-1.5 per cent and two per cent across ROI.

 And finally, we will be adding further insights over the coming months on topics such as: examining the next generation of mental healthcare facilities; how green, active travel can be encouraged; and how we can build a secure and sustainable energy infrastructure that can truly meet future demand.